 A General Contractor is usually hired for large commercial or residential projects and maybe an individual or a company and is in total control of the project.
 When you are not able to take care of the project by yourself and have to get it done through others, then a General Contractor will be the best option for you.
 With their rich experience and specialized knowledge in the construction field, they can virtually act as the owner of the project right from the planning stage and see that the project is completed as per the plan and as per the budget.

-The responsibilities of the General Contractor is far and wide and starts well before the start of the project and ends only after the project is complete in all respects.
+The responsibilities of the General Contractor are far and wide and begin well before the start of the project and end only after the project is complete in all respects.

 What Does a General Contractor Do?